KQM-git/TCL/characters/pyro/amber.md

 * Does 18 waves total over 2 seconds in the center of the Aoe.
 * 12 of the waves cover approximately a circle half the size of the marker.
 * 4 waves cover the entire marker.
-* The exact loctions of the smaller waves is randomly dispersed.
+* The random arrow distribution in Amber's burst makes the reaction potential of her burst as the trigger very inconsistent.
 * Applies 1A worth of pyro 6 times, following normal ICD rules.

 | Effect | Talent 6% |